 Continuing up the valley, at Roads End, there is another Kings Canyon waterfall to lure visitors from their cars – Mist Falls.
 After following the trail to the falls, visitors will find the sparkling waters of the Kings River cascading 100 feet over a rocky granite incline, its watery torrents streaking like fireworks.

 Just off Kings Canyon Scenic Byway, a short and easy hike offers an impressive reward: Grizzly Falls.
 The 75-foot waterfall is at its best in spring, when the thunderous force is strong enough to pound your chest (and maybe even rock your world).

 The star of the show to the south in Sequoia National Park is Tokopah Falls.
-Officially 1,200 high, Tokopah Falls is a series of small cascades.
+Officially 1,200 feet high, Tokopah Falls is a series of small cascades.
 Though none of the individual drops is especially high, that does not diminish from the beauty of the falls and the Tokopah Valley in general.
 Getting to the falls is an easy, 1.7-mile hike.
 Get your trail supplies at the Lodgepole Market and then walk across the Marble Fork Bridge by the Lodgepole Campground and follow the Marble Fork until the falls come into view.